schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 3. **Perform Cloud Deployment:**

    - Initiate the cloud deployment and wait approximately 2 hours for the cluster to be ready for subsequent steps.

+> **Terraform alternative:** The repository also includes a `terraform/` folder that provides an Infrastructure-as-Code alternative to clicking through the portal wizard.
+It deploys the cluster using a local fork of the Azure Verified Module for Azure Local.
+A dedicated article covering the Terraform path end-to-end is in progress.

 ## Cost Considerations